johnpfay/Water-Data-Bootcamp/Setup/SettingUpYourCondaEnvironment.md

 * Just as you installed pandas, install the following Python packages: <u>jupyter</u>, <u>matplotlib</u>, <u>seaborn</u>, <u>requests</u>, and <u>spyder</u>.

 * Save your configuration to a file:
-  `conda list --explicit > 'datadevils.yml`
+  `conda list --explicit > datadevils.yml`

-With this text file, you - or others - can rebuild your environment easily with the following command:
+\*With this text file, you - or others - can rebuild your environment easily with the following command:
 `conda create --name <env> --file datadevils.yml`